kaseyzapatka/housing-literacy/README.md

-# HousingLiteracy
+# Housing Literacy

+---

-Update Housing Literacy website in accordance with Housing Stability and Tenant Protection Act of 2019.
+This repository tracts the development and updating of the Housing Literacy website as a result of the passing of the Housing Stability and Tenant Protection Act of 2019.